kimjoar/js-java-setup/README.md

 node src/main/scripts/r.js -o src/main/config/buildconfig.js optimize=uglify
 ```

-(Better for debugging, as it usually yields far better error messages
+(This is better for debugging, as it usually yields far better error
-than those produced when Java is used to minify the code.)
+messages than those produced when Java is used to minify the code.)